jiayue92-2/IOTdocs_en/source/hardware_design.rst

 4.2 RF Routing
 ~~~~~~~~~~~~~~

-Pay attention to the following aspects, regarding to the PCB RF routing as shown in the figure below:
+Pay attention to the following aspects regarding the PCB RF routing shown in the figure below:

 \1.
 RF matching components should be placed as close to the chip as possible.